chick3n1i1/My-coding-journey/README.md

 - guess_number.py: number guessing game
 - rock_paper_scissors.py: rock paper scissors (practice with functions, if statements, and control flow)
 - hangman.py: practice with importing module
-- hangman.py: practice with importing module
 - expense tracker

 ## Level 2: Intermediate
-- tic-tac-toe: Game mode that allows users to play against another opponent or against an unbeatable AI.
+- tic-tac-toe: Includes 2 game modes that allow users to either play against another opponent or against an unbeatable AI.
 - snake_game.py: classic game practice with Object Oriented Programming
 - slot_machine.py: a game that receives multiple inputs from the user.
 Taking a deposit and allowing users to play a bet on multiple lines of a random slot machine.
 Then keeps track of the winnings and loses.
 Allows users to end the game and make a withdrawal.
 Odds and customizable.
 - pong.py: Classic pong game that allows two users to play.